A Buying Guide to Home Security Systems for Seniors

 Wired

 Wired systems are extremely reliable.
-They use your landline to monitor your home and connect to a monitoring center in the event of an emergency.
+They use your landline to monitor your home and connect to a monitoring center during an emergency.
 These systems typically have more powerful technologies and are rich in features.
-The high-tech monitoring and reliability comes at a higher price tag and requires professional installation.
+The high-tech monitoring and reliability come at a higher price tag and require professional installation.

 You may want a wired system if